Any Authorised Driver vs Named Driver Only

 - Any Authorised Driver (or “Any Driver”) and

-This type of policy covers any person with a valid license to drive in Singapore with your permission.
-This is most common for mass market and nonhigh performance vehicles.
+This policy type covers anyone with a valid license to drive in Singapore, provided they have the owner’s permission.
+This is most common for mass-market and non-high-performance vehicles.

-This type of policy restricts the insurance cover only whilst individuals who are Named Driver in the policy.
-In the event of an accident, if the vehicle is driven by any person other than those named in the Policy Schedule, the insurer will not be liable for any loss under this Policy.
-This is most common for high performance and high value vehicles.
+This policy type restricts insurance coverage to individuals specifically named in the policy.
+If an accident occurs with a driver not named in the policy schedule, the insurer will not be liable for any loss.
+This is most common for high-performance and high-value vehicles.

 Not to be confused with Named Driver Only basis policies, adding a Named Driver into an Any Authorised Driver basis policy has its merits at times.

-For all other unnamed drivers who you allow/authorise to drive your car, an additional excess will apply to them.
-And for Young and/or inexperienced unnamed drivers, a much higher excess will apply.
+For all other unnamed drivers who you allow/authorise to drive your car, an additional excess will apply to them if they get into an accident.

 It is usually defined as drivers who are below the age of 23 and/or has less than 2 years' driving experience.
-This definition varies across insurer, and you should always check the specific insurer’s definition for young and/or inexperience driver.
+This definition varies across insurers, and you should always check the specific insurer’s policy wording.

 How do I calculate what excess is applicable?